wjnwjn59/Vietnamese_Automatic_Speech_Recognition/README.md

 The dataset used in training ASR model is the __VIVOS Corpus__.
 You can download the dataset from [here](https://ailab.hcmus.edu.vn/vivos).

 ## Model
 Here is a DeepSpeech2 model trained on VIVOS with the batch size of 8 and epochs of 200, which reached 0.4390 WER on VIVOS test set.
-You can download the model in here: [link](https://drive.google.com/file/d/1Ywa70m728XKSSkfs7Lbcg10-6i92k1yp/view?usp=sharing)
+You can download the model in [link](https://drive.google.com/file/d/1Ywa70m728XKSSkfs7Lbcg10-6i92k1yp/view?usp=sharing)

 ## Instruction